cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

    bullet points below)
 4. Doing It Right This Time For The Last Time™
-5. having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) which might come from pressure to publish or from pressure from your institution
+5. having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) which might come from e.g. pressure to publish or pressure from your institution

 I can't speak towards why NIH didn't reuse, for example, KGX, but based on their general hesitance to engage with the community in other things, their tendency